Capital punishment in Singapore: Arms Offences Act

 The Arms Offences Act regulates criminal offences dealing with firearms and weapons.
 Any person who uses or attempts to use arms (Section 4) can face execution, as well as any person who uses or attempts to use arms to commit scheduled offences (Section 4A).
 These scheduled offences are being a member of an unlawful assembly; rioting; certain offences against the person; abduction or kidnapping; extortion; burglary; robbery; preventing or resisting arrest; vandalism; mischief.
 Any person who is an accomplice (Section 5) to a person convicted of arms use during a scheduled offence can likewise be hanged.

 Trafficking in arms (Section 6) is a capital offence in Singapore.
 Under the Arms Offences Act, trafficking is defined as being in unlawful possession of more than two firearms.

 One notable case involving a conviction under this act was the murder of Lim Hock Soon, where Ang Soon Tong triad leader Tan Chor Jin used a Beretta pistol to fatally shoot Lim, a nightclub owner, to death after robbing him and his family of their valuables.
 Tan was initially charged under the Penal Code for murder but the charge was later amended into one of illegal discharge of firearms under the Arms Offences Act.
 Tan was eventually convicted and executed by hanging under this Act on 9 January 2009.

 Misuse of Drugs Act

-Since 1975, after the proposal by then Minister for Home Affairs Chua Sian Chin, the death penalty was mandatory for drug trafficking, should the amount of whichever drugs exceed the capital threshold.
+Since 1975, after the proposal by then Minister for Home Affairs Chua Sian Chin, the death penalty was mandated as the sole punishment for drug trafficking, should the amount of whichever drugs exceed the capital threshold.
 As a result of this legal reform, 28-year-old Penang-born Malaysian Teh Sin Tong became the first convicted drug trafficker to be hanged at Changi Prison on 28 April 1978, after the High Court found him guilty on 13 October 1976 (a year after the new laws took effect) for trafficking 254.7g of diamorphine across the Woodlands Checkpoint just six months prior to his sentencing.

 Under Schedule 2 of the Misuse of Drugs Act, any person importing or exporting more than the following quantities of drugs receives a mandatory death sentence: